 The event will be open to the public and presenters will have an opportunity to share their research with a diverse audience.
 Presentations will be evaluated by a panel of judges for content, comprehension, creativity, and engagement and cash awards will be given to top presentations.

 How do I enter?

 To participate as a presenter, please follow this link to fill out a registration form.
-Registration will being on October 30th and is open until November 10th.
+Registration is now open until November 1st, 2018.
+Competitors must submit their slides to Madison@gwis.org by November 22nd, 2018.
 Only 30 slots are available, so please register quickly!